nashville-software-school/client-side-mastery/book-2-queen-bee/chapters/DEBUGGER_ASSESSMENT.md

 Here are your learning objectives for this self-assessment.

 1. Able to use the debugger to step through existing code to discover root causes of bugs.
-2. Demonstrate learning efficiency by researching concepts you haven't seen before using your peers, mentors, and the World Wide Web as resources.
-3. Awareness of when you need help, and then seeking it out.
-4. Drawing a dependency graph for a project.
-5. Drawing a sequence diagram for a project.
+2. Drawing a sequence diagram for a project.

-Use the [sequencediagram.org](https://sequencediagram.org/) site to generate your sequence diagram.
+   > Use the [sequencediagram.org](https://sequencediagram.org/) site to generate your sequence diagram.
 Make sure you save your work as you go.
+3. Demonstrate learning efficiency by researching concepts you haven't seen before using your peers, mentors, and the World Wide Web as resources.
+4. Awareness of when you need help, and then seeking it out.

 ## Starter Code